 Can a study's quality be evaluated with the information provided?

-Every study should include a description of the population of interest, an explanation of the process used to select study subjects, definitions of key variables and concepts, descriptive statistics for main variables, and a description of the analytic techniques.
-Research Connections users should be cautious when drawing conclusions from studies that do not provide sufficient information about these key research components.
+Every study should include a description of the population of interest, an explanation of the process used to select and gather data on study subjects, definitions of key variables and concepts, descriptive statistics for main variables, and a description of the analytic techniques.
+Research consumers should be cautious when drawing conclusions from studies that do not provide sufficient information about these key research components.

 Are there any potential threats to the study's validity?